 - For simple operations such as single-stream filtering and string conversion, one CU can process 10,000 data records per second.

 - For complex operations such as operations that use a JOIN clause, GROUP BY clause, or window function, one CU can process 1,000 to 5,000 data records per second.

-- You must configure at least two slave nodes for a Realtime Compute cluster in exclusive
+- You must configure at least two slave nodes for a Realtime Compute for Apache Flink

-mode.
-Therefore, the minimum computing capability of a Realtime Compute cluster in
+cluster in exclusive mode.
+Therefore, the minimum computing capability of this cluster

-exclusive mode is 6 CUs, which is calculated as follows: 3 CUs × 2.
+is 6 CUs, which is calculated by using the following formula: 3 CUs × 2.

-- The master specifications are restricted by the maximum number of CUs allowed in a
+- The master node specifications are restricted by the maximum number of CUs allowed

-cluster.
-The following table lists empirical CU quantities for different master specifications.
+in a cluster.
+The following table lists empirical CU quantities for different master